-- the importance of the effect of separation and divorce on children;
+- the effect of separation and divorce on children;

-- the place of family finance issues including property and pensions.
+- family finance issues including property and pensions;

-By the end of the course, trainees will be familiar with these theories and should be able to decide how to apply them in the context of different styles, techniques, skills and the practical process of mediation.
+By the end of the course, trainees will be familiar with the theories and principles of mediation and should be able to decide how to apply them in the context of different styles, techniques, skills and the practical process of mediation.

-Courses have up to 18 participants with a team of experienced and qualified family mediation trainers using a range of teaching techniques and learning aids, ranging from distance learning, lectures, videos, workshops, pair and group exercises, role-plays and case discussion, to individual and group presentations.
-All FMA trainers are highly experienced mediators and training professionals.
-Participants are encouraged to develop their skills, knowledge, aptitude and understanding of the mediation process and theory via interactive role-play and exercises designed to give a full understanding of the various models of mediation practice.
+Courses have up to 18 participants with a team of experienced and qualified family mediation trainers (with a ratio of 1 trainer to 6 participants) using a range of teaching techniques and learning aids, ranging from distance learning, lectures, videos, workshops, pair and group exercises, role-plays and case discussion, to individual and group presentations.
+All FMA trainers are experienced mediators and training professionals.
+Trainers encourage trainees to develop their skills, knowledge, aptitude and understanding of the mediation process and theory via interactive role-play and exercises designed to give a full understanding of the various models of mediation practice.

 The course is very intensive and relies on the participation of the whole group.
 Anyone missing even part of a day will be affected – subjects are not covered twice and material missed cannot easily be made up.
-Your training certificate will be withheld if you do not complete your course in its entirety.
+We will withhold the training certificate if you do not complete your course in its entirety.

 What standard do you have to meet to qualify as a family mediator?

-Assessment takes place via tutor observation of your active participation in all exercises & sessions and your general ability to demonstrate the acquisition of skills & techniques taught on the course.
-In addition there are 2 written assignments set.
-Video recording of exercises may also be used for informal assessment/learning support purposes.
+Assessment involves the tutors observing your active participation in all exercises & sessions and also your general ability to demonstrate the acquisition of skills & techniques taught on the course.
+In addition there are 2 written assignments.
+We sometimes use video recording of exercises to help you learn.
 The written assignments are an essential part of the course.
-They help the trainers gauge how well the information provided has been understood, and we believe that they also help trainees to think through some of the theory and practice they have heard and experienced during the training modules.
+They help the trainers gauge how well you have understood the information provided and we believe that they also help trainees to think through some of the theory and practice they have heard and experienced during the training modules.

-After successfully completing the foundation course, a certificate will be sent to you confirming that you have successfully completed FMA foundation training in family mediation.
-You will then immediately be able to start work as a co-mediator with privately paying clients and also to consider the next stage of qualification and the preparation of your portfolio of mediation work.
+After you successfully complete the foundation course, we send you a certificate confirming that you have successfully completed FMA foundation training in family mediation.
+You will then immediately be able to start work as a co-mediator with privately paying clients and also to start thinking about the next stage of qualification and the preparation of your portfolio of mediation work.

 What support will you get after you qualify as a family mediator?

-FMA supports its trainees and other members in a number of other ways, including help with marketing your service, a range of well designed and well delivered training courses to help your development as a mediator, and representation of your interests on a number of important decision-making bodies, including the FMC.
+FMA supports its trainees and other members in a number of other ways, including help with marketing, promoting networking with other trainees and members, providing a range of well designed and well delivered training courses, and representation of your interests on a number of important decision-making bodies, including the FMC.
 To see more about what FMA has to offer professional family mediators, have a look at our guide to the benefits of membership of FMA.

 About the Family Mediator Foundation Training Course